Scobalula/Husky/README.md

 To use Husky, simply run the game, load the map you want to extract, and run Husky.

+Once the map is exported, you will have 3 files for it:

+* **mapname**.obj - Main 3D Obj File
+* **mapname**.mtl - Material Info
+* **mapname**.txt - A search string for Wraith/Greyhound (only contains color maps)

+If you wish to use textures (be warned they can result in high RAM usage) then make sure to have the _images folder in the same location as the obj/mtl file and export PNGs (do not ask for other formats, it's staying as PNG, do a find/replace if you want to use other formats).

 ### License/Disclaimers

 Husky is licensed under the GPL license and it and its source code is free to use and modify under the.
 Husky comes with NO warranty, any damages caused are solely the responsibility of the user.
 See the LICENSE file for more information.